 After five kilometres, we saw some people sitting in front of a godown who readily identified the name of the our friend’s father and confirmed that the wedding reception is indeed held at Debpur.
 We were filled with renewed zeal upon hearing this.
 The track became smooth thereafter and we zipped through the night.

 From some hundred metres away we saw the lights.
 Such big lightings as those usually grace Puja pandals.
 Nearing further, we saw a big crowd and were relieved to see that they were not leaving – most of them seemed to have just arrived.
 We asked a man who confirmed that we had come to the right wedding reception.
-We parked the car and got down, smiling like victorious soldiers.
+We parked the car and got down, smiling contentedly.